PrinceOkunade/Stock-Price-Predictor/README.md

 # Stock Price Direction Predictor

-An end-to-end machine learning project that predicts whether a stock's **next-day closing price will go UP or DOWN** using **live market data** from Yahoo Finance, technical indicators, and an XGBoost classifier — served through an interactive Streamlit dashboard with SHAP explanations.
+An end-to-end machine learning project that predicts whether a stock's **next-day closing price will go UP or DOWN** using **live market data** from Yahoo Finance, technical indicators, and an XGBoost classifier, served through an interactive Streamlit dashboard with SHAP explanations.

 ## Highlights